square1-io/gwitlog/readme.md

 Make developers eager to read your commit log by styling it like a social media timeline.

-Based on the [commitstrip comic](http://www.commitstrip.com/en/2014/08/07/our-cto-has-discovered-an-incredible-way-of-making-developers-read-his-commit-messages-you-wont-even-believe-how-he-did-it/), this tool allows you to take a commit log from a git repo and style it to look like a social media timeline.
+Based on this [commitstrip comic](http://www.commitstrip.com/en/2014/08/07/our-cto-has-discovered-an-incredible-way-of-making-developers-read-his-commit-messages-you-wont-even-believe-how-he-did-it/), this tool allows you to take a commit log from a git repo and style it to look like a social media timeline.

 ### Installation
 The package can be installed by adding the "conroyp/gwitlog": "dev-master" package to your project's `composer.json`.